 Related article: Top 7 Best Digital Audio Workstations (DAWs) On The Market

 By closing all other programs that process audio, we may free up more processing power in our digital audio workstations.

-It is arguable that closing any running computer programs that are not being used in a recording session may reduce latency.
+Arguably, closing any running computer programs not being used in a recording session may reduce latency.
 This is because closing programs will free up some processing power.

 4. Disable All Audio Plugins In Digital Audio Workstation